-Immediately upon completion of this offering, ordinary shares will be outstanding, comprising ordinary shares, par value US\$0.001 per share (or ordinary shares if the underwriters exercise their option to purchase additional ADSs in full), including ordinary shares, which number of shares has been calculated based on the initial offering price of US\$ per ADS, being the mid-point of the estimated range of the initial offering price shown on the front cover of this prospectus.
+Immediately upon completion of this offering, ordinary shares will be Class A ordinary shares, par value US\$[0.001] outstanding, comprising per share (or Class A ordinary shares if the underwriters exercise their option to purchase additional ADSs in full), including Class A ordinary shares, which number of shares has been calculated based on the initial offering price of US\$ per ADS, being the mid-point of the estimated range of the initial offering price shown on the front cover of this prospectus, Class B ordinary shares.
 See "Capitalization."
-The number of ordinary shares outstanding immediately after this offering does not include the ordinary shares issuable upon the exercise of options outstanding under our share incentive plan as of the date of this prospectus.
+The number of ordinary shares outstanding immediately after this offering does not include the Class A ordinary shares issuable upon the exercise of options outstanding under 2019 Share Option Plan as of the date of this prospectus.